andreaspts/DL_REC_vs_DEEP_and_CONVNN_on_TEMPERATURE_SERIES/README.md

 In this repository we seek to apply a simple fully connected network, a convnet and different recurrent neural networks to analyze a weather timeseries dataset (the so-called "Jena climate dataset") and predict the air temperature `24` hours in the future.

 ### Getting started
 Computations were done using python 3.7.
-The needed packages are all listed in the head of the attached Jupiter notebook.
+The needed packages are all listed in the head of the attached Jupyter notebook.
 In case one of them is not preinstalled, type

 ```
 import sys